11 Benefits of Being an Entrepreneur

 Less Flexible Repayment Options

 With private student loans, on the other hand, usually the only way to reduce your monthly payment is to refinance the loan to a lower interest rate, a longer repayment term, or both.
+Keep in mind that by lowering your monthly payment via a longer repayment period, you’ll typically end up paying more in interest over the life of the loan.

 No Loan Forgiveness Programs

-If you’re experiencing financial hardship, however. the lender may agree to temporarily lower your payments, waive a payment, or shift to interest-only payments.
+If you’re experiencing financial hardship, however, the lender may agree to temporarily lower your payments, waive a payment, or shift to interest-only payments.

 Can Lead to Over-Borrowing